bartekpacia/language-enforcer-bot/README.md

 ## Usage

-The bot, once added to the group chat, should be granted with admin privileges.
+The bot, once added to the group chat / server **should be granted with admin privileges**.
 Admins can also add particular words as "exceptions".
 The bot will be relaxed about them in the future.

 **To add or remove an exception**